simply-justin/lovelace-navbar-card/README.md

 ### Styles

-Custom CSS styles can be applied to the Navbar Card to personalize its appearance and adapt it to your dashboard’s design.
+Custom CSS styles can be applied to the Navbar Card to personalize its appearance and adapt it to your dashboard's design.
 Simply provide a CSS string targeting the relevant classes to style the navbar to your liking.

 You can check out some examples [here](#examples-with-custom-styles) for inspiration.